Greek Yogurt on Keto: Is It Keto-Friendly At All?

 Is Plain Greek Yogurt Keto?

-As you’ll notice from the label, any unsweetened plain yogurt still contains a significant amount of carbohydrates.
+As you’ll notice from the label, any unsweetened plain yogurt still contains significant carbohydrates.

 Although some lactose is converted to lactic acid through fermentation, even plain Greek yogurt still contains lactose.